ddakebono/Chillout-VR-Mods/README.md

 ### QM Freeze :stop_button:
 Disables the local players movement system when either of the menu's are opened.
 Allowing you to open and control your menu while falling.
+This keeps you completely still in air whenever any menu is open.

 Yes i'm aware a similar mod has been created for BepinEx by 'xKiraiChan', but i didn't find out about this till i'd finished this mod.